AmirAliAbbasi/Login-And-Register-Page/README.md

 https://youtu.be/TACbVY-b-vw

-Click the lik to watch a demo video of the website on YouTube.
+Click the link to watch a demo video of the website on YouTube.

 ## Getting Started